Gimly-Blockchain/nfc-ssi-bridge-deliverables/interfaces/did.md

 * Resolves a DID to a DID Document and verifies the DID Document contains a key which can be signed by the presented NFC device
 *
 * @param {string} did - A DID or a DID URL string.
 If this is a DID URL then only the verification method corresponding to the URL will be checked for the key.
-* @param {boolean} [verifyKey = false] - If true, the NFC device will be asked to prove it has the private key corresponding to it's private key which is a bit slower.
+* @param {boolean} verifyKey - If true, the NFC device will be asked to prove it has the private key corresponding to it's private key which is a bit slower.
 * @param {OptionsCommon} [options] - Parameters required to interact with the NFC device such as the PIN
 * @return {DIDDocument} - The resolved DID Document
 */